-An allergy is an overly sensitive (hypersensitive) disorder of immune system.
-If you are allergic, your immune system responds to your triggers in an abnormal way.
+An allergy (allergies) is an overly sensitive (hypersensitive) disorder of the immune system.
+If you are allergic, your immune system abnormally responds to your triggers.

 Includes pollen, dust mites, mold spores, pet dander, food, insect stings, and medicines.